jvaugha3038/Engineering_4_Notebook/README.md

 ## LANDING AREA PART 2
 ### Section Description
 On top of last assignment, this one required us to graph the triangle on an OLED screen.
+Sure does **sound** easy.

 ### Evidence
 https://github.com/jvaugha3038/Engineering_4_Notebook/assets/112961338/84d9f5f1-5a0a-4c62-beeb-3ece45d6a942